nicholasluimy/unity-webRTC/readme.md

 # Unity-webRTC Interface
 Unity3d does not provide WebRTC APIs natively, so we are using JS to create a WebRTC connection, and then pass messages to the Unity application

 The structure of this repo lies mainly in the `WebRTCTemplate` folder.
-This folder is what you should import directly into your Unity project's assets, under a folder named `WebGLTemplates`.
+This folder is what you should import directly into your Unity project's assets, under a folder named `WebGLTemplates`. *Unity is finicky about JS.
+Include only `index.html` to avoid complications*.
+Add in removed files **AFTER** building

 When building your WebGL project, you can now see this folder as a template option.
 Selecting this means that Unity will create the final html/js folder using this template.

 # Controller-client
 This application serves as a client to send messages to the unity application.